 Most men of color attend college after high school and hold high aspirations to earn a baccalaureate degree.
 Despite this population’s potential for impact, negative stereotypes and structural and systemic barriers stand in the way of postsecondary persistence and completion.
 Apart from a few efforts such as My Brother’s Keeper, launched by the White House in 2014, nationwide support for men of color is sparse and is provided with minimal focus on higher education.

 A variety of localized programs aim to counter challenges experienced by men of color in college, but there is little quantitative research available on how such programs impact postsecondary outcomes, with few exceptions.
-By establishing the Men of Color Initiative, ECMC Foundation intends to bring focus to colleges and universities adopting data-informed and equity-centered programs and practices to better serve college students who are men of color.
+Through the Men of Color Initiative, ECMC Foundation brings focus to colleges and universities adopting data-informed and equity-centered programs and practices to better serve college students who are men of color.

 Supporting Black, Latinx, Southeast Asian, and Native American Men Through College

-The initiative’s signature strategy will first focus on supporting 12 community colleges as they pilot, implement and scale innovative efforts to support men of color on campus.
-Programs may involve mentoring, academic coaching, personal and professional development, and other enrichment activities that promote persistence, transfer and completion.
-ECMC Foundation has provided a $1.8 million grant to the University of Southern California (USC) Race and Equity Center, which will in turn disburse subgrants through a Request for Proposal (RFP) process in the amount of $75,000 to 12 select colleges and offer an extensive range of technical assistance, training and supports to the selected institutions.
-Details on the RFP process will be released in early 2023.
-Sign up for Foundation news and updates to stay informed.
+The Men of Color Initiative’s signature strategy is focused on supporting 15 community colleges across the country as they pilot, implement and scale innovative efforts to support men of color on campus.
+ECMC Foundation has provided a grant to the University of Southern California (USC) Race and Equity Center to launch Takeoff: Institutional Innovations for College Men of Color.
+Through a Request for Proposal (RFP) process, 15 select colleges have received subgrants in the amount of $75,000 and an extensive range of technical assistance, training and supports.
+If you are interested in learning more about Takeoff or have any questions for the team at the USC Race and Equity Center, visit https://www.collegetakeoff.org/.

 Ongoing Grant Opportunities

-In addition to the signature strategy, the Foundation will accept letters of inquiry from intermediaries, institutions, systems and nonprofit organizations committed to improving degree completion among men of color on an ongoing basis.
+In addition to the signature strategy, the Foundation accepts letters of inquiry from intermediaries, institutions, systems and nonprofit organizations committed to improving degree completion among men of color on an ongoing basis.

-Specifically, the Foundation will focus on supporting the broader ecosystem of organizations working toward systemic change that seek to address the following issues:
+Specifically, the Foundation focuses on supporting the broader ecosystem of organizations working toward systemic change that seek to address the following issues:

 - Building the capacity for networks of institutions and systems of higher education to better understand and resolve key pressure points that impact men of color such as academic performance, gateway courses and academic programs where students have historically struggled.